Visit Professor Richard Tutton's profile on the York Research Database to:

 - Explore connections, collaborators, related work and more

-The first person in my family to go to university, I grew up on a post-war council estate in the South of England.
-My dad was a factory worker and my mum stayed at home to raise her children, tend the home, and look after her sister who had learning disabilities.
-At age 16, rather than find work in the local Siemens factory which my dad thought would be a smart move, I went to Further Education College and found myself studying Sociology, Economics and English Literature.
+The first person in my family to go to university, I grew up on what used to be called a council estate.
+At age 16, rather than find work in the local factory which my dad thought would be a smart move, I went to Further Education College and found myself studying A level Sociology, Economics and English Literature.
 Everything changed after that.
 I applied to the University of Essex to do an undergraduate degree in English and European Literature; there I was lucky to be taught by some amazing people who inspired me to pursue an academic career.

-After completing a Master’s in Critical and Cultural Studies at Essex, I successfully gained an ESRC PhD studentship to undertake doctoral research with Professors Sarah Franklin and Maureen McNeil in the Department of Sociology at Lancaster University.
+After that, I successfully gained an ESRC PhD studentship to undertake doctoral research in the Department of Sociology at Lancaster University.
 I then took up a post-doc post in SATSU (Science and Technology Studies Unit) at University of York.
-When this research finished, I moved to the Institute for Science and Society (ISS) at the University of Nottingham.
+When this research finished, I moved to the Institute for Science and Society (ISS) at the University of Nottingham (2004-2007).

 Tutton, R. (2014) Genomics and the Reimagining of Personalized Medicine (Ashgate: London and Burlington)